ornellion/100DaysOfCode/round2-log.md

 I'm glad to find that I was right that learning Python first would make JavaScript feel less intimidating. `console.log()` works in a similar way to `print()` in Python.
 I have a foundation for learning JS that I wouldn't have if I was discovering it for the first time after HTML/CSS.
 It's something I had struggled with before.

 It's also interesting to see how variables are used in CSS while learning how they're used in JS.
 It brings it all nicely together 😊

+---

+### Day 32: April 6, 2024

+**Today's Progress**:

+- Continued with **Introduction: JavaScript Syntax, Part I** Unit.
+Continued learning about Variables.
+- freeCodeCamp: Completed **Learn CSS Variables by Building a City Skyline** course 🎉

+**Thoughts**:

+In a way going through the basics of JavaScript syntax is helping to make sense of things that had previously confused me when learning Python.
+I didn't really understand string interpolation before but it makes sense now.
+I think it'll take me awhile to learn the difference between using `const` and `let` but all good things come with time and practice!

+I also learned more than I expected with the CSS Variables course.
+Now onto a refresher of CSS Grid!